core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Interpreting attributes and relations

-Some more information but the record's target can be obtained from the payload: the resource type of the target is "temperature", and its content type is text/plain (ct=0).
+Some more information but the record's target can be obtained from the payload: the resource type of the target is "temperature", and its content format is text/plain (ct=0).

 A relation in a web link is a three-part statement that specifies a named relation between the so-called "context resource"